jonathas/jonathas.github.io/_posts/2019-01-27-rest-api-best-practices.md

 }
 {% endhighlight %}

-Instead of just simply sending a stringified array.
+instead of just simply sending a stringified array.
 This would be better sent like that:

 {% highlight json linenos %}
 { "termsOptions": [{"optionSMS": "true"}, {"optionPhone": "true"}] }